 Malakoplakia of the tongue is very rare.
 It has presented in children and throughout adult life to extreme old age.
 Males appear to be more commonly affected than females.
 Unlike malakoplakia of the skin, there has been no apparent association with immunosuppression nor involvement of internal organs.

-Malakoplakia is probably an abnormal response to bacterial infection, usually E coli.
+Malakoplakia is probably an abnormal response to bacterial infection, usually E. coli.
 There have been a number of theories proposed to explain this.
-A reduction in the messenger chemical, cyclic gunanine monophosphate, has been noted within the tissue macrophages (immune cells).
+A reduction in the messenger chemical, cyclic guanine monophosphate, has been noted within the tissue macrophages (immune cells).
 These cells fail to kill bacteria, with the formation of von Hansemann cells and the development of an abnormal inflammatory reaction.

-Clinical features of malakoplakia of the skin and tongue
+What are the clinical features of malakoplakia of the skin and tongue?

 Malakoplakia of the skin most commonly affects the perianal and genital area, presenting as asymptomatic, itchy or painful growths (tumours).